All PSEO + Dual Enrollment

 - IT Helpdesk offers technology resources and answers to technology-related questions/problems

-- Career Services assessments for picking a major, career guidance, internship and job searching, resume and cover letter advice and more
+- Career Services resume, networking, cover letter advice and more

 You must pay your bill before the classes begin.